 This made-for-TV movie is a family classic in many a home, and the status is earned.
 The film preserves a great deal of dialogue from the book, but it also captures the feel of Victorian England like no other film on this list—owing to the fact that it was filmed on location in Shrewsbury, England.

-This film doesn’t necessarily cover more scenes than some of the others in this lineup, but of the scenes it does cover, it tends to reference a great deal of the source material.
-In fact, when compared the average film’s inclusion of novella content, this film’s curve looks almost like the same line, but raised up a little higher.
+This film doesn’t necessarily cover more scenes than some of the others in this lineup, but when it does cover a scene, it tends to use a lot of the source material:

 One thing this film does very well is the portrayal of Scrooge as a particularly contemptuous character.
 He condescends to his clerk, he bulldozes past caroling youths, he even tries to bicker with the people he encounters in his ghostly journeys.
 Whereas other film adaptations simply show Scrooge as an old meanie or avarice incarnate, George C. Scott makes a believably hatable-yet-pitiable character.
 This Scrooge simply believes that he “gets it,” and his wisdom gives him license to treat those around him like the addle-brained fools they are.
 This has the side affect of Scrooge being a bit of a stinker throughout his time with the spirits, but hey—you can’t have everything.